CURRICULUM VITAE

 SELECTED PAPERS PRESENTED:

 “Movement, Gesture, and the Shaping of Catherine of Aragon’s Reputation.”
-Renaissance Society of America.
-[Online Conference] April 2021.
+Renaissance Society of America Conference.
+Online.
+March 2020.

 “Who Wrote Catherine of Aragon’s Last Letter?”
 Renaissance Society of America Conference.
+Toronto.
 March, 2019.
-Toronto, Ca.

-“Chronicle, Drama and the Competing Voices of Catherine of Aragon.”
-Sixteenth-Century Studies Conference.
-October 2018.
-Albuquerque, New Mexico.
+“Chronicle, Drama, and the Competing Voices of Catherine of Aragon,” Sixteenth Century Studies Conference.
+Albuquerque.
+November, 2018.

 Katherine without Words: Shakespeare’s Katherine and the Historical Catherine of Aragon.”
 Shakespeare Association of America.
-Seminar on “Shakespeare Without Words.”
-April 2014, St. Louis Missouri.
+Seminar on “Shakespeare without Words.”
+St. Louis.
+April, 2014.

-“Catherine of Aragon’s Virginity: Nostalgia for an Imagined Prelapsarian England in Shakespeare’s Henry VIII”.
+“Catherine of Aragon’s Virginity: Nostalgia for an Imagined Prelapsarian England in Shakespeare’s Henry VIII.”
 Renaissance Society of America.
-San Diego, CA, April 2013.
-San Diego, CA.
+San Diego, CA. April, 2013.

 “Katherine and Catholicism: Nostalgic Inscriptions of Morality Play and Dream Vision in Shakespeare’s Henry VIII.
-Seminar on “Race/Religion and Gender: Medieval Continuities in Early Modern English Drama,” Shakespeare Association of America, Toronto, Canada, March, 2013.
+Seminar on “Race/Religion and Gender: Medieval Continuities in Early Modern English Drama.”
+Shakespeare Association of America.
+Toronto.
+March, 2013.

 “Stephen Greenblatt’s ‘Fiction and Friction’: A Queer Text?”
 Shakespeare Association of America Annual Conference.
 Bellevue, WA, April 2011.